zaevlad/zaevlad/README.md

 ---

-### ⚡ Vibe Coding Workflow
+### ⚡ AI-Assisted Product Development

-I leverage AI-assisted development to build security infrastructure at unprecedented speed:

-- 🚀 **Rapid prototyping** — turning exploit theories into POCs in hours, not days
-- 🔄 **Intelligent automation** — AI writes boilerplate, I architect the core logic
-- 🧪 **Fast iteration cycles** — test, break, rebuild with AI pair programming
-- 🏗️ **Infrastructure at scale** — building complex detection pipelines 3x faster
+I use AI-assisted engineering to prototype, validate, and iterate on product ideas quickly while retaining ownership of:

+- product decisions;
+- user workflows;
+- system architecture;
+- technical trade-offs;
+- quality and reliability.

+AI accelerates implementation so I can spend more time on high-leverage product and systems decisions.

-**Tools:** Cursor IDE, GitHub Copilot, Claude Code, custom LLM prompts, agentic workflows
+**Tools:** Cursor IDE, GitHub Copilot, Claude Code, OpenRouter, custom LLM prompts, and local-model workflows.

-> **Philosophy:** AI doesn't replace engineering — it amplifies it.
-I use it to focus on high-leverage problems while automating the rest.

 ---